Digital-Identity-Labs/ror/README.md

 * Search and Quick Search based on names or record attributes
 * Paging and filters are supported
 * Match text to records, possibly identifying an organisation from existing data
-* Records are returned as typed structs (slight different to the ROR JSON responses, but containing all the information)
+* Records are returned as typed structs (slightly different to the ROR JSON responses, but containing all the information)
 * Client ID authentication is supported and optional
 * (This is an early version and only contains the basics so far)

 The top level `ROR` module contains functions for retrieving data from the API.
 Other ROR modules may not be needed at all.
+Other modules include:

 * `ROR.Client` presents a lower-level way to retrieve data, and returns maps based on the literal ROR JSON responses.
 * `ROR.Organization` contains a struct and utilities for the main ROR organization record